About Mange

 You can save yourself a lot of money and your pet a lot of discomfort if you’ll inspect and groom your pet’s coat frequently for these awns (they look a lot like wheat shafts) so they can be removed before they penetrate and migrate deeply.

-Removal is easily accomplished with a comb or tweezers but only IF you notice the awns before they get deep in the ears, nose, or other tissues and openings.
+Removal is easily accomplished with a comb or tweezers but ONLY IF you notice the awns before they get deep in the ears, nose, or other tissues and openings.

 Additional treatment will also likely include: